rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 bash ../../.supporting-files/lab06-openstack/installAll-for-lab06.sh
 ```

-## 1.3.
+#   1. How to configure the environment

+##  1.1.
+Network Time Protocol

+### 1.1.1.
 Synchronize Time with NTP in Your PC by configuring

 1. Please follow the [NTP Synchronize steps mentioned at our intranet by our CCS team](https://intranet.iitdh.ac.in:444/CCS.php).
 You should get an output similar to the following:
 <h2 align="center" >